Improved Algorithms for Parity and Streett objectives: Parity Objectives in Game Graphs

-{\em Computation of winning strategies.} In parity-3 games the previous results for computing winning strategies for the players in their respective winning sets are as follows: The small-progress measure algorithm of~\cite{Jurdzinski00} requires $O(n m)$~time to compute the winning strategy of the player whose parity is equal to the parity of the lowest priority and $O(n^2 m)$~time to compute the respective winning strategies for both players; Schewe~\cite{Schewe08} shows how to modify the small-progress measure algorithm to compute the respective winning strategies of both players in $O(n m)$~time.
-We show that our algorithm also computes the respective winning strategies in $O(n^{2.5})$~time.
-We first observe that the algorithm of~\cite{CH14} that solves B\"uchi games in $O(n^2)$~time also computes the respective winning strategies of both players (the algorithm is based on identifying traps and attractors, and the corresponding winning strategies are identified immediately with the computation).
-In Lemma~\ref{lemm:correctness} we describe the strategy computation for a winning strategy for player~$\po$ which involves an attractor strategy and the sub-game strategy for B\"uchi games, each of which can be computed in $O(n^2)$ time.
-A winning strategy for player~$\pe$ is obtained in the iterations of the algorithm, i.e., whenever we obtain a dominion by solving B\"uchi games we also obtain a corresponding winning strategy, and similarly for the attractor computation.
-Thus the winning strategy for player~$\pe$ can be computed in $O(n^{2.5})$~time.
+\emph{Computation of winning strategies.} In parity-3 games the previous results for computing winning strategies for the players in their respective winning sets are as follows: The small-progress measure algorithm of~\cite{Jurdzinski00} requires $O(m n)$~time to compute the winning strategy of player~$\pe$ and $O(m n^2)$~time to compute the winning strategy for player~$\po$; Schewe~\cite{Schewe17} shows how to modify the small-progress measure algorithm to compute the respective winning strategies of both players in $O(m n)$~time.
+Schewe's running time bound for general parity games also holds when both winning strategies are requested~\cite{Schewe17}.
+We show that our algorithm also computes the respective winning strategies without increasing the running time, i.e., in $O(n^{5/2})$~time for parity-3 games and in $O(n^{1+\gamma(\numprio+1)})$~time for parity games with $\numprio \le \sqrt{n}$.